jennadar/Automated-Testing-of-HTM-Adapt-Segments-in-Azure-Cloud/Source/MyCloudProjectSample/Documentation/Experiment Specification - Team_UnitTestAS_CC.md

 The output of the Experiment provides information about the test name, initial and updated synapse permanence values, and counts of processed synapses and segments.

-Below is the Screenshot of your table from the portal or ASX (Azure Storage Explorer)
+Below is the Screenshot of blob container file in excel format from the portal or ASX (Azure Storage Explorer)

 <img width="923" alt="image" src="https://github.com/UniversityOfAppliedSciencesFrankfurt/se-cloud-2022-2023/assets/118343468/e5b0b0ce-d8ab-4521-8597-b8997747e5c1">